back to stories

 A Look Into A Leopard's World

 So much of the enjoyment of watching animals comes from catching a glimpse into the story of their lives.
 It’s not merely about just seeing the animals but about getting to know them through their interactions, trials, tribulations and successes.
-It’s lucky enough to get a mere snapshot but on a recent trip to Londolozi we were lucky enough to get the full reel.
+It’s lucky enough to get a mere snapshot but on a recent trip to Londolozi we got the full reel.

 On one of our morning’s, we decided we were going to look for a specific female leopard.
 This particular leopard has been named the Three Rivers Female based on where she first established her territory at the confluence of the Sand, Manyelethi and Mlowathi Rivers on Londolozi’s neighbouring concession, Mala Mala.
 She had a 4 month old cub and knowing she had finished a kill the day before we decided to track her down as we knew she’d be on the move.